Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install shroud in place.jpg" width="600">

 ## Assemble the Frog Head
-The eyes and mouth need to be glued in place (if printed seperate from the head)
+The eyes and mouth need to be glued in place (if printed separate from the head)

 <img src="images/Assemble head overview.jpg" width="600">